PratikshaGupta/xweather/README.md

 Features
 --------
-Weather Forcast Bot detects weather of a city
+Weather Bot detects weather of a city